Towards zero-emission electricity generation

 The purpose of the auditing is to monitor the responsibility of the Group companies’ operations.
 The audit results can also be utilised to standardise different companies’ practices.
 When planning audits, any statements and complaints made by public authorities concerning the object of the audit are taken into account, as are any observations made about accidents and hazardous situations.

-It is important to take biodiversity into account in all land use.
+Taking biodiversity into account in land use

 Biodiversity refers to three different levels:

 - genetic diversity within a species